 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Operations Technician

-There were about 175,800 jobs for Geothermal Technician in 2016 (in the United States).
+In the United States, there were 175,800 jobs for Geothermal Technician in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 14,500 new jobs for Geothermal Technician by 2026.
-The BLS estimates 18,700 yearly job openings in this field.
+There will be an estimated 18,700 positions for Geothermal Technician per year.